 Founder & Top Hat Team

 Shane McKnight first started bartending at the onset of a culinary renaissance of chef-owned restaurants in San Francisco in 1997.
 While serving batched agave margaritas alongside world-famous chef Joseph Manzare at an Academy Awards afterparty in Los Angeles in 2007, McKnight was inspired to cultivate more batched cocktail programs for bars, restaurants, stadiums, events & larger venues using local produce, craft spirits & intense color from both foraged & imported botanicals.
-In 2015, McKnight formed a partnership with master bottlers Scott Hawley & Bob Baccioco to professionally handcraft, batch, bottle, label and ship our products all over the world.
+In 2015, we commissioned master bottlers Scott Hawley & Bob Baccioco to professionally handcraft, batch, bottle, label and ship our products all over the world.

 Talented craft bartenders and chef owned restaurants have created dynamic cocktail culture and a powerful demand for craft cocktail experiences on a massive scale.
 We were inspired to start cultivating handcrafted mixers, syrups & batching concentrates that would meet that demand without sacrificing quality of ingredients.
-We spent thousands of hours fine-tuning the knobs on dilution, acid and shelf life while trouble shooting the challenges of heat damage, space and time constraints, in the effort to capture a fresh cocktail experience that was, more or less, instant.
-We pulled inspiration from each bar and each restaurant and each venues unique artwork, natural surroundings, music and fashion, to create cocktail recipes to add to our recipe portfolio.
 Since then, we have been blessed and honored to share the energy and ease of Top Hat Provisions with our fans at their home bar.
 All of our handcrafted mixers, batching concentrates are now available to you, directly to your doorstep.

 Best in market ingredients

 We are global foragers and have worked tirelessly to scout out the best agricultural partners for fresh citrus & vegetable juices, tropical fruits, raw sugars, plant based natural sweeteners, & cultured botanicals to make our mixers a cultivated fresh-produce experience.
-Our masterful team of blenders is led by one of the most experienced flavorists in the beverage industry and each of our products features a complex and balance of ingredients that range from our cucumber & aloe infused Festival Born Sun Goddess Lemonade mix to our beet, turmeric & serrano infused Bloody Mary mix.
+Our masterful team of blenders is led by one of the most experienced flavorists in the beverage industry and each of our products features a complex and balance of ingredients that range from our cucumber & aloe infused Cucumber Lemonade mix to our Spicy Margarita Mix made with the extracts from 3 different chiles.
 The common ground that we share with each other in the world of craft bartending is quality of ingredients and creativity.
 We are excited to share this common ground with you.

 Zingiber officinale.
 The Ginger plant is a herbaceous perennial that grows about a meter tall & is from the same family as turmeric, cardamom & galangal.
 Its root adds a sweet warmth to the Grove 42 blend.